openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_smoke_bvt.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable Contrail plugin
-    3. Enable dedicated analytics DB
-    4. Add a node with contrail-config role
-    5. Add a node with contrail-control role
-    6. Add 3 nodes with contrail-db role
+    3. Add a 3 nodes with contrail-controller role
-    7. Add a node with contrail-analytics-db role.
+    4. Add a 3 nodes with contrail-analytics-db role.
-    8. Add a node with contrail-analytics role
+    5. Add a node with contrail-analytics role
-    9. Add a node with with controller role
+    6. Add a node with with controller role
-    10. Add a node with compute + cinder role
+    7. Add a node with compute + cinder role
-    11. Deploy cluster with plugin
+    8. Deploy cluster with plugin
-    12. Run contrail health check tests
+    9. Run contrail health check tests
-    13. Run OSTF tests
+    10. Run OSTF tests

 Expected results
 ################